Feynman checkers: lattice quantum field theory with real time: Generalizations to several particles

 Given edges $a,e,f$, define ${A}(a\to f \text{ pass } e )$ analogously to ${A}(a\to f )$, only the sum in the numerator of~\eqref{eq-def-finite-lattice-propagator} is now over loop configurations with the source $a$ and the sink $f$ containing the edge $e$ (the sum in the denominator remains the same). \end{definition}

 \begin{physicalinterpretation*} Assume that the edges $a_1,\dots,a_k,f_1,\dots,f_l$ start on a horizontal line $t=t_1$ and the remaining sources and sinks start on a horizontal line $t=t_2$, where $t_2>t_1$.
 Then the model describes a transition from a state with $k$ electrons and $l$ positrons at the time $t_1$ to $n-l$ electrons and $n-k$ positrons at the time $t_2$.
-Beware that analogously to \cite[\S9.2]{SU-22} one cannot speak of any transition probabilities. \end{physicalinterpretation*}
+Beware that analogously to \cite[\S9.2]{SU-22} one cannot speak of any transition probabilities.
+But one can express, say, the expected charge through the arrows. \blueit{The arrows can be also viewed as $2n$-point functions of the theory.} \end{physicalinterpretation*}

 \begin{proposition}[Determinant formula] For each edges $a_1,\dots,a_n,f_1,\dots,f_n$ we have

 where the sum is over all permutations $\sigma$ of $\{1,\dots,n\}$. \end{proposition}

 \begin{proposition}[Pass-or-loop formula] For each edges $a,e,f$ we have